nilasha-sreekumar/nilasha-sreekumar/README.md

 **Projects/Repositories**
 1. HTML Tourist Guide Website (Discover Spain)

   - This webiste is a guide to the best attractions, stays and foods across Spain.
+It contains the descriptions and details of the tourist locations and hotels.

-  - HTML/CSS/JavaScript
+  - Skills used: HTML/CSS/JavaScript

     [Discover Spain](https://nilasha-sreekumar.github.io/ICD2O/)

 2. HTML Cafe Website (Cozy Cafe)

   - This webiste provides a menu with the drinks offered in Cozy Cafe.
+It is listed with the photos of the drinks.

     Skills used: HTML/CSS/JavaScript